-Safety of drinking water in India, How safe is tap water in India, how safe is drinking bottled water in India
+Availability of safe drinking water in India, how safe is tap water in India

 The people are not sure of the safety of drinking water in India, both about the safety of tap water in India and about the quality and safety of bottled water in India.
 There are so many newspaper reports about the bad quality of the water in India, so it is but natural that we are worried about our water quality.
 The best solution is to fit a Reverse Osmosis filter or an RO water filter to filter the tap water in our homes and work places.

 Is tap water safe to drink in India

 Many cities and villages in India have very good potable water being supplied by the Municipal Water departments, but this is not true in all the cities and villages of India.
 Also the quality of the water is not regular, there may be times, even for short periods, when bad water quality could come out the taps.
 So it is important to be on your safeguard when drinking water straight from a tap in India.

 As to what could be the problem with the tap water in India, the reasons could be many.
 Sometimes it is only rusty or muddy discoloured water which can be purified by using a simple cartridge type filter.
 But sometimes the water could be contaminated with deadly bacteria.
 Such water could be purified with a UV water filter.
 Infections caused by water borne bacteria are easily curable with modern day antibiotics and other medicines.
 The most problematic water is when there are dissolved chemicals like Arsenic or other heavy metals or Nitrates in water.
 These deadly poisonous chemicals in water can only be removed by a Reverse Osmosis RO water filter of purifier.
 There are several pages on this website explaining in detail about water contaminant impurities and how they can be removed by water filter purifiers.